oscar-osmig/EasyShopCapstone/README.md

 DELETE http://localhost:8080/cart
 ```
 ### Phase 4
-This option as what time of drink customer wants to add.

 ``` commandline
  When a iser registers for an account, a user record is also created.
  A user should be able to view and update their pofile.